Haoming9810/CSS143B-2020Fall/homework/homework_6/problem_2.md

 <br>
 <br>

 As you reach this point, you've finished all the materials of this quarter.
-It's been at a tough time and we made it through.
-Great job, and I hope the material was helpful and you had fun.
+It's been a challenging special time with all covid threats and the online-only lecture, and we made it through!
+Great job!
+I hope the material was helpful and you had some fun.
 Best luck to your further adventure!
 Code on!

 <img src="https://github.com/pdgetrf/CSS143B-2020Fall/blob/master/images/overview.png"